Skip to main content

 The Importance of Adaptive Sports for People with a Disability

-The recent COVID-19 pandemic has made something very clear to me: I miss sports!
+The recent COVID-19 pandemic has made something very clear: I miss sports!
 I miss watching my favorite sports on TV so much that my wife keeps checking on me to see if I’m okay – ha!
 I’m sure I’m not the only one going through this right now, but I just had to publicly admit it.
 Most importantly, I miss participating in sports.
 Whether playing or watching, it’s one of the best ways for me to relax and recharge my battery.
-That’s why I want to talk some more about the importance of adaptive sports and their role in improving the lives of people living with a disability.
+That’s why I want to talk more about the importance of adaptive sports and their role in improving the lives of people with a disability.

 The Role of Adaptive Sports in My Life